 Part A of the paper shall contain ten short answer questions and the candidate is required to attempt any seven questions.
-Each question will carry 2 marks for correct answer.
-(7 x 2 marks each = 14 marks)

-Part B of the paper will consist of four questions one question from each unit with internal choice.

-$(4 \times 10 \text{ marks each} = 40 \text{ marks})$
+Each question will carry 2 marks for correct answer. $(7 \times 2 \text{ marks each} = 14 \text{ marks})$ Part B of the paper will consist of four questions one question from each unit with internal choice. $(4 \times 10 \text{ marks each} = 40 \text{ marks})$

-Semester Code of The Course Title of The Course/Paper NHEQF Level Credits I DSC HPHY 103 Optics (I) 5 3 Level of Course Type of The Course 117 19922 Introductory Core Lecture, Forty Five I diagnostic and formative lecture hours.
-Prerequisites Physics and Mathematics courses of Central Board of Secondary Education or equivalent.
-Objectives of The Course : understanding of the aims to develop the phenomenon of interf fourse is to provide students we fundamental concepts and principle knowledge and skills for any far- and near-field difference, far- and near-field difference and applications, as well as ons. nciples of o in analysin fraction phe optics.
-It g basic nomena,
+Semester Code of The Course Title of The Course/Paper NHEQF Level Credits I DSC HPHY 103 Optics (I) 5 3 Level of Course Type of The Course Delivery Type of The Course Introductory Core Lecture, Forty Five I diagnostic and formative lecture hours. including s during Prerequisites or equivalent.
+Physics and Mathematics courses of Central Board of Secondary Education Objectives of The Course : The objective of the course is to provide students with a comprehensive understanding of the fundamental concepts and principles of optics.
+It aims to develop their knowledge and skills in analysing basic phenomenon of interference, far- and near-field diffraction phenomena, polarization phenomenon and applications, as well as basics of lasers and holographic applications.

-Unit - I: Interference
+Unit - I : Interference